MichaelA59/react_pizza_calculator/README.md

 I wanted to make a super quick app using React, so here it is.
 A simple calculator for ordering pizza based on people attending your event.
-Depending on the amount of people attending, you will be prompted with either
+Depending on the amount of people attending, you will be met with either:

 1. A calculation
 2. Mockery